JieunKwon/CSharp_ASP.NET/README.md

 web.config -appSettings
 ------------------

+An XML file that defines the configuration information for the ASP.NET files in the same folder and any subfolder

 Used to store application – settings in the form of key value pairs

 Inside the <appSettings> use the <add> tag with two attributes